 Not honoring the family rules (especially regarding electronics usage).

 Not cleaning up after themselves.

 Unable to take correction.

 Did I mention the temper tantrums?

-I'm mostly talking about one of my children right now—Sophia.
-She's the youngest, and she's by far the most strong-willed of my children.
+I’m mostly talking about one of my children right now—my youngest.
+She’s the baby, and she’s by far the most strong-willed of my children.
 Still, the other two have thrown their share of fits, and still occasionally throw them.

 I don’t mind my kids telling me how they feel about things, or that they want something, or that they don’t want to have to do something.